Ants vs Termites: Spotting the Difference

 As you get ready to call an Exterminator, you realize they’re going to ask “so what seems to be the problem?”
 You could just reply that “something’s flying in and out of my woodwork!” or you sound like a Pro with a quick check of 4 things and tell them exactly what pest you have.

-Take a look at these four distinctions and try to match 3 to ID your carpenter ant or termite.
+Take a look at these four signs of carpenter ants vs termites and try to match 3 to ID the pest on your property.
 When the Exterminator gets there you can see if you were right!

 Termites and Carpenter ants both live behind some form of debris.
 The trick is being able to tell which pests left behind the debris in your home or business.

 Carpenter ants, contrary to popular belief, do not actually consume wood.
 This means that they need somewhere to put all of the wood they chew up to make their tunnels.
 They build holes into their galleries which they use to dispose of their debris.
 This results in piles of sawdust around their nests.
 Carpenter ant sawdust looks more or less like regular sawdust, except that it appears in small piles where no woodworking has been done.

 A common termite-related question is do termites leave sawdust?
 Unlike carpenter ants, termites consume wood for nutrition.
 As such, they do not leave behind piles of sawdust after making tunnels.
 The debris termites leave behind is their excrement, which they dispose of in piles outside of their nests.
 Termite excrement, also called frass, comes in the form of pellets.
 These pellets are all uniformly shaped, so piles of them are easy to tell apart from carpenter ant debris.

 Carpenter ants and termites can cause a lot of damage in homes and businesses because they tend to stay hidden.
 The structural damage they cause can be hard to spot because it is not out in the open.
 There are some signs, though, that can help identify an infestation.